China Polymer Export Outlook: How Long Does the Advantage Last?

 The reserve timeline

-China holds approximately 120 days of strategic petroleum reserves plus substantial commercial inventory.
+China holds approximately 80-90 days of import coverage in strategic petroleum reserves (with a government target of reaching 120 days), plus substantial commercial inventory.
 This is the deepest buffer of any producing region.
-By comparison, Korea's commercial stocks typically cover 30–40 days, and Japan's combined strategic and commercial reserves are around 200 days (but Japan is not a major polymer exporter).
+By comparison, Korea's commercial stocks typically cover 30-40 days, and Japan's combined strategic and commercial reserves are around 200 days (but Japan is not a major polymer exporter).

 However, buffer days are misleading if you look at them in isolation.
 The question isn't "how many days of oil does China have?" — it's "how is China choosing to allocate that oil?"